- About us

 Regional and external students

-Support is available to all prospective, enrolled and ongoing students.
+Support is available to all prospective, enrolled and continuing students.
 Students not residing within reach of a support centre or studying externally are encouraged to contact OISS Reception on 08 8946 6479 or at OISSReception@cdu.edu.au

 Indigenous Grants consists of the OISS – Tutorial Support Program (formally ITAS), Away From Base (AFB) and Scholarships.